 - If you’re making a decorative figurine (no stress, no heat), PLA is perfect—it’s cheap and easy to print.

-- If the part is for medical use (PER ESEMPIO., a temporary implant), biocompatible resin or titanium alloy is non-negotiable—they’re safe for the human body.
+- If the part is for medical use (per esempio., a temporary implant), biocompatible resin or titanium alloy is non-negotiable—they’re safe for the human body.

-Problema comune risolto: “Why did my PLA phone case crack when I dropped it?"
+Common Problem Solved: “Why did my PLA phone case crack when I dropped it?"

 PLA is weak under impact.
 For a protective case, you should have chosen ABS or TPU (a flexible thermoplastic).
 ABS is tough enough to absorb drops, while TPU bends and bounces back.